jeppeter/extargsparse/README.md

 > python command package for json string set

 ### Release History
+* Jan 31st 2017 Release 0.7.8 to fixup bug when in the environment variable on count type
 * Jan 20th 2017 Release 0.7.6 to fixup bug in error_msg when msg not found
 * Dec 29th 2016 Release 0.7.2 to make get_subcommands and get_cmdopts with sequential order
 * Dec 28th 2016 Release 0.7.0 to fixup some bugs in parse float